 Free Legal Services and Client Eligibility:

-Individuals: CILS can provide free legal services if the person qualifies as “low income” (is at or below the federal poverty level) and has a legal issue or question of federal Indian law. *For individuals in our Escondido office, there is no low income requirement for assistance for Native American victim of domestic violence and stocking.
+Individuals: CILS can provide free legal services if the person qualifies as “low income” (is at or below the federal poverty level) and has a legal issue or question of federal Indian law. *For individuals in our Escondido office, there is no low income requirement for assistance for Native American victim of domestic violence and stalking.

 Tribes, Tribal Organizations and Entities: CILS can provide free legal services if the tribe, tribal organization or entity qualifies as “low income.”
 The tribe, tribal organization or entity must demonstrate and certify that they do not have unrestricted funds to retain private legal counsel and that 51% of their membership are at or below the poverty level.
 The tribe’s, tribal organization’s or entity’s legal issue must involve a question of federal Indian law.